-Hughes is a Presidential Scholar, which includes a full-tuition scholarship and enrollment in COD's Honors program and the Phi Theta Kappa Honors Society.
-It's an honor that is giving her an extra push to work her hardest in both her studies and helping others in need.
+Hughes was a Presidential Scholar, which includes a full-tuition scholarship and enrollment in COD’s Honors program and the Phi Theta Kappa Honors Society.
+It’s an honor that gave her an extra push to work her hardest in both her studies and helping others in need.

 “If you are given a fantastic opportunity such as this, you are responsible for taking advantage of each and every bit of it,” she said.

 She also believes in the small, random acts of kindness that can have a big impact on a person’s life, such as the one she received while standing in line at Panda Express.